rclone/rclone/docs/content/docs.md

 See `--backup-dir` for more info.

+### --suffix-keep-extension ###

+When using `--suffix`, setting this causes rclone put the SUFFIX before the extension of the files that it backs up rather than after.

+So let's say we had `--suffix -2019-01-01`, without the flag `file.txt` would be backed up to `file.txt-2019-01-01` and with the flag it would be backed up to `file-2019-01-01.txt`.
+This can be helpful to make sure the suffixed files can still be opened.

 ### --syslog ###

 On capable OSes (not Windows or Plan9) send all log output to syslog.